RustFestEU/speakers-guide/4-beginners.md

 based on the other is definitely a good way to go!
 Make your central statements clearly visible!

-All talks at RustFest (except keynotes) will be 30-40 minutes talks or alternatively 25-35 minutes with questions and answers.
-You can select that yourself, even spontaneously.
-Please notify the current stage host before.
+All talks at RustFest (except keynotes) will be 15-30 minutes talks or alternatively 10-25 minutes with questions and answers.
+Please check the time slot assigned to you and let the team know as soon as possible if there are changes required.

 We have a packed program, please try not to overrun.